stillonearth/CheckersOnBevy/README.md

-# Checkers Ugolki game on Rust and Bevy, OpenAI Gym Environment and AI Agent based on Monte Carlo Tree Search (MCTS) with neural heuristics (AlphaZero) on Python and PyTorch
+# Checkers Game on Rust and Bevy, OpenAI Gym Environment and AI Agent based on Monte Carlo Tree Search (MCTS) with neural heuristics (AlphaZero) on Python and PyTorch

 **Sergei Surovtsev** <<ssurovsev@gmail.com>>
 <br />